GDP in China

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In the first three months of the year, urban fixed-asset investment (FAI), excluding rural households, expanded 9.2% annually, which was above the 8.9% increase in the January-February period.
+In the first six months of the year, urban fixed-asset investment (FAI), excluding rural households, expanded 8.6% annually, matching the result in the January-May period.